Volkswagen Logo

 Volkswagen Logo 2020-present

 After a major rebranding, the automaker updated the emblem, returning to the 1967 version.
-The designers tweaked it a bit, making the lines thinner and separating the bottom “W” from the circle.
-They also removed the 3D effect by flattening the logo, as required by the trend towards simplified and minimal signs.
+The designers tweaked it, making the lines thinner and separating the bottom “W” from the circle.
+They also removed the 3D effect by flattening the logo, in line with the trend towards simplified, minimal signs.
 First, the logo was launched in Europe, then in Asia, and then in the Americas.

 Font and Colors